How Much is 2 Kilometers? A Comprehensive Exploration of Distance and Measurement

 -

 Walking: A brisk walk covers approximately 5 kilometers per hour.
-Therefore, 2 kilometers would take you roughly 24 minutes at this pace.
+That's why, 2 kilometers would take you roughly 24 minutes at this pace.
 This is a good benchmark for understanding the distance in terms of personal exertion.

 -